ma08/chrome-link-copy/README.md

 Working for all popular google search domains.
 Progressing towards implementing for every domain.

 ###Features planned
-Copy text of url (heading of results) <br />
+Copy text of url for google search results (heading of results) <br />

-###For Developers
-In the `master` branch(the production version), I am getting the DOM from the page and use the `data-href` attribute to get the urls.
-In the `reg` branch, I am using regex with no content script.
-This is much more efficient and can be extended to multiple sites.
-Will  merge into `master` after testing and thereby avoiding use of content script.
-Copying urls in facebook(chat) is working in `reg` branch.
-Try it if you are interested